AntonSynytsia/MSPhysics/Overview.md

 ## Rules
-* Minimize the use of the <b>Compound From Mesh</b> shape, as it takes time to generate the collision, and as the collisions are generated improperly for the complex shapes.
+* Minimize the use of the <b>Compound From Mesh</b> shape, as it takes time to generate collision, and as the collisions are generated improperly for some complex shapes.
 * Avoid the use of high poly models as they cause lag, and are known to crash SketchUp while generating collisions.